-where aj ~ 0 , al + a2 = 1, p > -1, and (1 = 1/(1 + p)) is the elasticity of substitution between C1 and $C2 \bullet$ (Please note that the parameters p and (J represent completely different aspects of preferences in this section from those they represented in sections 2-4.)
+is the elasticity p) -1, and (1 = 1/(1 + p) = 1, 2 a) where aj ~ 0 , al + (Please note that the C2-of substitution between C1 and and (J represent completely different aspects of pparameters preferences in this section from those they represented in sections 2-4.)
 With technology and preferences given by (29)-(31), I will first work out the equilibrium under autarchy and then turn to international trade considerations.

-Take the first good as numeraire, and let (l,q) be the equilibrium prices in a closed economy.
-Then q must equal the marginal rate of substitution in 15Stokey (1987) formulates a model of learning on an infinite family of produced and potentially producible goods that captures exactly these features.
+be the equilibrium q), (l Take the first good as numeraire, and let must equal the marginal rate of qprices in a closed economy.
+Then substitution in 15Stokey (1987) formulates a model of learning on an infinite family of produced and potentially producible goods that captures exactly these features.